-The entire amount of timber will be purchased by an authorized firm and before use will be approved by the architect.
-Any kind of timber which was not approved by the Engineer will be removed from the site.
+The entire amount of timber will be purchased by an authorized firm and before use will be approved by the Engineer .
+Any kind of timber which was not approved by the Engineer will be removed from the site .
 The wood will enter the construction site must have a certificate of having dried in a kiln.

-The timber will be free of knots, holes and biological components and dry and without cracks, The woods humidity factor will be according to EN 1995-1-1 to (lees or equal) \leq 20%.
-Prepare and fix new double-winged doors of longleaf pine wood, according to the drawings.
+The timber will be free of knots, holes and biological components and dry and without cracks.
+The woods humidity factor will be according to B.S.S.
+1186 to 30 %.

+Prepare and fix new double-winged doors of long leaf pine wood, according to the drawings.
 New double winged doors are to be fixed to hinges, using ironmongery matching the existing doors found in the building.

 New wooden doors will be treated 3 coats with Silvanol LM or equivalent.
-Wooden door/s will be installed as per drawings.